sumcoinwallet/sumcoinwallet-ios/.github/ISSUE_TEMPLATE/request.md

 ---
 name: 💡[Request]
-about: An issue that asks the Litewallet:iOS team if they could change the app.
+about: An issue that asks the Sumcoin Wallet:iOS team if they could change the app.
 title: '💡[Request]'
 labels: 'request'
 assignees: 'kcw-grunt'